ethereum-optimism/optimism-tutorial/sdk-gas-estimate/README.md

 ### Results

 The results you get from the script on Kovan look a bit strange, because the L1 gas price is tiny (7 wei) compared to the L2 gas price (1,000,000 wei).
-Here is an example of results from the production Optimism blockchain, where the L2 gas price is still 1,000,000 wei, but the L1 gas price is, as I'm writing this, about 60 Gwei.
+Here is an example of results from the production Optimism blockchain, where the L2 gas price is still 1,000,000 wei, but the L1 gas price is, at writing, about 60 Gwei.

 ```